let-def/menhir/README.md

 ### Inversion of control / step-by-step interface

 Flag: ```--stepwise```.
-Rather than having the parser invoke the lexer, the parser exposes a step function you feed with token.
+Rather than having the parser invokes the lexer, the parser exposes a step function getting a token.

 ### Functional interface